EnfrigFalco/StarFab/README.md

 # StarFab - Linux Compile Guide
-Guide for compiling StarFab on Linux distos using toolbox.
-Although toolbox is not necassary it is recommended to avoid filling the host OS with hundred of dev packages.
+Guide for compiling StarFab on Linux distos.
+Although not necassary, it is reccomended to use toolbox or podman container to avoid filling the host OS with hundred of dev packages.
 ## Create a container for whichever distro you favour
 ```
 # Fedora